 This plan covers CY2020 to CY2021 for the Non-Residential New Construction Program.
 CY2020 (January 1, 2020 to December 31, 2020) is the 12th program year of ComEd’s energy efficiency savings portfolio and the ninth program year for energy efficiency gas savings.
 The Non-Residential New Construction Program is coordinated between ComEd, Nicor Gas, Peoples Gas and North Shore Gas Companies.
 Slipstream implements the program for ComEd, Nicor Gas, Peoples Gas, and North Shore Gas.

 The CY2020 program will not change significantly from CY2019.
 The program has continued to develop and offer different program tracks to tailor program support to specific business segments.
-In the forthcoming Best Practices track, program administrators will offer participants a set incentive per square foot for incorporating pre-selected packages of measures.
+In the Best Practices track, program administrators will offer participants a set incentive per square foot for incorporating pre-selected packages of measures.
 The measures and incentives offered are tailored by business segment to meet the needs of those customers.

 This evaluation plan reflects evaluation approaches designed for the unique characteristics of this program.
 The evaluation approaches have been developed through discussions between the implementation and evaluation teams as well as ComEd over the course of the past several years.
 The primary objectives of this evaluation are as follows: